ropensci/statistical-software-review-book/README.md

-# Source of rOpenSci Expanding Software Peer Review
+# rOpenSci Expanding Software Peer Review

 <!-- badges: start -->
 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)